UM-Bridge/umbridge/joss/paper.md

 - Separation of concerns between developers is achieved since proficiency in only one side is needed to implement the interface,
 - UM-Bridge is easy to integrate into many existing codes since they often (implicitly or explicitly) already implement a similar interface internally.

-Further, due to being based on HTTP, containerization of models becomes possible, leading to:
+Further, due to being based on HTTP, containerization ([@merkel2014docker; @singularity]) of models becomes possible, leading to:

 - Portability across operating systems and vastly reduced maintenance and setup cost when sharing models with collaborators,
 - Fully reproducible models and benchmarks,
-- Access to container based compute resources in the cloud.
+- Access to container based compute resources in the cloud (e.g. GCP, AWS).

 # Current applications and future work